Birth: August 8, 1863

-January 5th is National Bird Day in the U.S., a day that celebrates birdwatching and studying.
-In honor of the holiday, we’d like to introduce you to Florence Merriam Bailey.
+National Bird Day in the U.S. is observed on January 5th.
+This is a day that celebrates birdwatching and endeavors to raise awareness of the hardships and plights faced by these animals.
+In recognition, we’d like to introduce you to Florence Merriam Bailey.

 Born in 1863, Bailey was encouraged to study natural history by her parents and became interested in ornithology at an early age.
 She attended Smith College, and although she originally only received a certificate she was granted a degree 35 years later, in 1921.

-When she began studying birds, most ornithology was done by collecting specimens or studying skins.
-Bailey preferred to study living birds in the wild and in 1886 helped establish the Smith College Audubon Society, one of the first chapters of the national organization.
+When she began, most ornithology was done by collecting specimens or studying skins but Bailey was described as being on the forefront of using binoculars as opposed to shotguns to study birds.
+As part of her drive to observe living birds she helped establish the Smith College Audubon Society, one of the first chapters of the national organization, in 1886.
 She later helped establish a chapter in Washington D.C., as well as a local chapter of the Women’s National Science Club.

 Written by Mary Ratliff